PaulienVa/rugbymatch/exercices/Ex1.md

 As a team is composed of a list of players, we will check those conditions using some collection manipulations.

 Note that:
- * any collection in Kotlin is already a stream, comparing it to Java you don't need to do any conversion to `Stream<>`
+ * any collection in Kotlin is supports the same methods as the Java `Stream`.
+Comparing it to Java you don't need to do any conversion to `Stream<>`
  * A lambda expression can be written into brackets `{}`.
- * the single parameter of a lambda has an implicit name: `it`
+ * the single parameter of a lambda has an implicit name: `it`.

+ An example illustrating those points could be:  Given a collection named `examples`, a valid collection manipulation could be:

+ `examples.filter { it.forExercise1() }`

 Team has to be compliant to the following conditions:
  - _A team has enough players:_ Write a member `hasEnoughPlayers` that verifies that the team has more than 15 players.
  - _A team has enough starting players:_ Write a member `hasEnoughStartingPlayers` that verifies that the team has more than 15 starting players.